Lukas Franks PI

 6

-My clunker had parked itself in front of a gate with a buzzer.
+I was parked in front of a gate with a buzzer.
 I pressed the button.
 A cam scanned me.
 I got buzzed in.
 Reception was in a trailer next to the stack of capsules.
-I stepped into the trailer.
-The air was thick with cigarette smoke.
-The décor was plastic laminate cheesy.
-The dude behind the counter couldn’t have been more than twenty.
-Skinny but sinewy.
+I stepped in.
+The décor was plastic laminate.
+The dude behind the counter was skinny but sinewy.
+Maybe twenty.
 Tattoos up the wazoo.
 Greased-back hair.
 Too much mascara.

 “What, another one?
 What the fuck do you want?” he demanded.
-Clearly not in a good mood.
+Clearly in a crap mood.
 Maybe I’d woken him up.

 “Hello to you, too,” I said.
 Yeah, he needed a lesson in manners, but, honestly, I didn’t give a zKunt.
-It was Redcent.
+This was Redcent.
+It came with the territory.

 His hand reached below the counter.

 I was faster.
 My Heckler and Koch pointed at his face.
-“Very, very slowly put both hands on the counter.”
+“Very slowly put both hands on the counter.”

 “Fuck you.”

 “Take it easy,” I said, and tossed the cobra on the floor.
 “I’m Lukas, by the way.”
-Maybe introductions would bring the aggro level down a notch.
+Maybe introductions would lower the aggro level.
 “What’s your name?”
 I holstered my gun and offered my hand.

 “Axel.”
 He shook my hand reluctantly, still glaring.

-“Okay Axel, just a few questions and I’ll be out of you hair.”
+“Okay Axel, just a question and I’ll be out of your hair.”
 I showed him Luna’s picture.
 “Seen her around?”
+He stiffened.
+Had I finally hit a noTell?
+I could tell he’d seen her.

 “Where is she?”